 There is a stage inside the Singapore Botanic Garden named Shaw Foundation Symphony Stage.
 Uncommon types of concerts take place there.
 Instead of sitting in a chaired gallery, the audiences sit on the slope of grass.
 They set the stage on an artificial lake.
 Singapore Symphony Orchestra performs there each month for free.
 If you are lucky, you will catch a function during evening and can enjoy it with people.

-Singapore Botanic Gardens Wedding
+Wedding in Singapore Botanic Gardens

 What betters a place to get married than a UNESCO World Heritage Site?
 Yes!
 You can get married inside of the garden.
 It is not free, and you require booking a hall ahead.
 However, you will have an open space for your photo session.